Preconstruction And Delivery

 Owners usually get the best value from shell and core construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Base-building Scope Alignment is treated as a decision gate, not a box-checking exercise.
+Base-building Scope Alignment And Georgetown Site Civil Review is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Shell Procurement And Site Release Planning is treated as a decision gate, not a box-checking exercise.
+Shell Procurement And Site Release Planning With City Of Georgetown Permit Coordination is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Structure And Enclosure Execution is treated as a decision gate, not a box-checking exercise.
+Structure, Enclosure, And Common-area Execution is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.